 As a not-for-profit health fund, it's tailored to looking after the health care needs of the first responder community.
 Run entirely to benefit members, it offers products that are easy to understand, provide a high level of cover and are available at an affordable price.
 Members are given the freedom to choose their preferred hospital, doctor and any other health care service provider, as long as that provider is recognised by Emergency Services Health.

-As it is a restricted access health fund, an Emergency Services Health membership is only available to current or previous employees or volunteers in the following professions:
+With restricted access membership, Emergency Services Health eligibility includes current or previous employees or volunteers and their families in the following professions:

 - Fire response and recovery sector.
 Employees/volunteers of a not-for-profit, commercial, or national, state or territory government fire department/service or association/union.
 Those who work for registered training organisations and/or specialist emergency service equipment suppliers in this sector are also eligible.

 - Ambulance and medical response and recovery sector.
 Employees/volunteers of a not-for-profit, commercial, or national, state or territory government ambulance department, hospital service or association/union.
 People working in a medical, nursing or allied health capacity and registered with the Australian Health Practitioners Regulation Agency can also be covered, as can employees and volunteers of registered training organisations and/or specialist emergency service equipment suppliers.